-Programs may consider closure, dissolving the program, as a final resort, if suspension of the program or change/consolidation are not viable options.
+Program faculty and/or the Dean may consider program closure as a final resort, if suspension of the program or change/consolidation are not viable options.

-Timeframe: There is no specific timeframe for closure.

-Initiation: Faculty members or the Dean may initiate a meeting to discuss program closure.
-For informational purposes, a representative from the program faculty notifies the APP Committee of the Faculty Senate of this meeting while the Dean notifies the Provost and Provost Council of this meeting.

-Vote: Faculty who teach courses in the program vote by simple majority to recommend closure, unless the program bylaws specify other procedures for voting on curriculum changes.
-If a majority of faculty members vote for closure, this procedure advances to the Dean.
-If a majority of faculty do not vote for closure, the faculty meet with the Dean to consider other options.
-The Dean or representative from the program faculty notifies the APP Committee of the Faculty Senate about the outcome of the vote for informational purposes.
-The Dean notifies the Provost and Provost Council of the outcome of the vote for informational purposes.

-Given that program closure is a serious decision, it requires steps that overlap and allow for reconsideration:
+- 1. Timeframe: There is no specific timeframe for closure. - 2.
+Initiation: Program faculty members, the President, Provost, or academic Deans may initiate a meeting to discuss program closure.
+For informational purposes, a representative from the program faculty notifies the APP Committee of the Faculty Senate of this meeting while the Dean notifies the Provost, Deans Council, and Provost Council of this meeting. - 3.
+Vote: Program faculty who teach courses in the program vote by simple majority to recommend closure, unless the program bylaws specify other procedures for voting on curriculum changes.
+If a majority of program faculty members vote for closure, this procedure advances to the Dean.
+If a majority of program faculty do not vote for closure, the faculty meet with the Dean to consider other options. - 4.
+Given that program closure is a serious decision, it requires steps that overlap and allow for reconsideration: - 5.
 Acceptance or Rejection: The Dean may reject or accept a faculty vote to close a program.
 If the Dean and the faculty disagree, the Dean meets with faculty to consider other options.
-The Dean also notifies the Provost and the Provost Council of the outcome of this meeting.
+The Dean also notifies the Provost, Deans Council, and Provost Council of the outcome of this meeting. - 6.
 Faculty Senate Level: The Provost formally notifies the Faculty Senate President of the results of the vote and the Faculty Senate President formally refers the closure proposal to the APP Committee for review.
 The APP Committee carries out two readings of the closure proposal, usually over the course of two months, and makes a recommendation to the Executive Committee of the Faculty Senate.